 A grand[parent’s case is even stronger if regular grandparent/grandchild visitations lasted at least 12 months or the grandparent was the child’s primary caretaker for at least six months.

 Work With an Experienced Lawyer

 Grey divorces involve some unique marriage dissolution issues.
-For a free consultation with an experienced Rolling Meadows divorce attorney, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced Rolling Meadows divorce attorney, contact the Delaney Heckman We routinely handle matters in Cook County and nearby jurisdictions.